edsonfsousa/edsonfsousa/README.md

 - 🌱 I'm currently learning Kubernetes and Go
 - 💞️ <em>I'm interested in technology in general</a>
 - 👀 I'm looking to collaborate in everything possible
-- 📫 You can reach me by my email which is: edsonf.sousa0@gmail.com

-### 📊 My Goals:
-These are my current goals for this year:

-- 🧠 Expand my knowledge

-- 🤝 Contribuite in open-source projects

-- 🚀 Build a solid career

 ### 👾 My Stack:
 These are some of the technologies and tools I have worked with: